HaoLIU94/Colorization/README.md

 # Colorization automatic

-## To successfully use this projet, you need to execute the follwing steps.
+## To successfully use this project, you need to execute the following steps.
 ```
 1 pip install -r requirements.txt # Check and install all packages requirements in python
 ```